English 12 Elective: Modern British Novels and Visions of the Future

 Wed.
 March 14 Topic Selection Due (work, thesis, brief outline)

 Th.
 15 (library) Identification of two research sources

 Fri.
 16 Quiz on TTM & TMS

 Monday -Tues March 19-20.
 Drafting and researching in library

 Wednesday March 21 Official Due Date (revision & print in class)

 For the next week, we will work primarily in the Media Center so that you can use laptops and speak with library staff as needed.
 If you want your teacher to read over an essay draft, schedule a meeting time well in advance!!!

 Research and Sources

-If you are choosing the first approach, you might look for sources like a quality newspaper article on social practices and technology (try the NYT or The Wall Street Journal).
+If you are choosing the first approach, you might look for sources like a quality newspaper article on social practices and technology (try the NYT or the Wall Street Journal).
 You might also look for sources that resemble the writing by culture critic Malcolm Gladwell.
 Neil Postman and Bill McKibben are two media critics whose ideas might prove very useful for this topic.

-If you are choosing the second approach, you will look for historical summaries and literary criticism.
+If you are choosing the second approach, you will look for historical texts and literary criticism.
 Your sources should be scholarly so that the material has been properly vetted.
 Here our media center databases will be most useful, as will a few web pages sponsored by reliable colleges and universities.